 20. Please provide a referral for a friend/colleague that would be interested in participating in this study with a survey or interview?

 Name:

-Name of Farm/Dusiness

 Name of Farm/Business:

 Contact information:

-- 21. How would you like to be informed of the results and outcomes of this study?
+21. How would you like to be informed of the results and outcomes of this study?
 Circle all that apply.

-- a.
-Newspaper article
+a.
+Newspaper articleb.
+Meetingc.
+Maild.

-- b.
-Meeting

-- c.
-Mail

-- d.
 Email

-- 22. We welcome any other comments:
+22. We welcome any other comments: